Hrath1008/CS210/README.md

 •	Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

-I could separate the cosmetic functions, such as the main menu of the program, from the program functions, the output tables.
+I could separate the cosmetic functions, such as the main menu of the program, into its own class rather than putting in the main cpp file like I did for the program functions, the output tables.
 This would make my program be more manageable and organized.

 •	Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?